“The monotony and solitude of a quiet life stimulates the creative mind.” ~Albert Einstein

 You also forget which people are your friends and which are ‘industry friends’.
 Two of the loveliest people I’ve encountered over the past few years include one from a random Craigslist inspection and another on a long-haul flight.

 And let’s not get into Gina’s post about being a troll target or how people treat you when you say no to their request.

 After spending 2013 purposefully quiet and concentrating internally, I am so grateful for the space that has been created.
 Space is important as it allows you to experiment away from people’s view.
 If you’re an entrepreneur you especially need this freedom to explore while your offering finds its true place.
 And the thing is, you must be comfortable being misunderstood during this time.
 The people around you might not have any idea what you’re working on.
 They might not know where to place you.
 It’s okay – it’s all part of the hero’s journey.

 To finish, let’s include an obligatory Ralph Waldo Emerson quote.
 In the Self-Reliance essay, he discusses the need for ‘each individual to avoid conformity and false consistency and follow his or her own instincts and ideas’.
 He writes:

-So, here’s to 2014.
+So, here’s to the new year.
 You’ll find me in the corner – popping up to say hello to share what we’re creating but not for the sake of it.